swiss-ai-center/core-engine/docs/how-to-guides/how-to-add-dvc-to-a-service.md

 # How to add DVC to a service

-This guide will help you using DVC with your service.
+This guide will help you add DVC to your service.

 ## Guide